h0ngcha0/liuhongchao.github.io/_posts/2019-02-16-lightning.md

 <img src="{{ site.baseurl }}/images/lightning/commitment-transaction-to-remote.png" alt="commitment transaction to_remote"/>
 <a target="_blank" rel="noopener noreferrer" class="image-label" href="{{ site.baseurl }}/images/lightning/commitment-transaction-to-remote.png">original image</a>

 **to_remote** represents the current balance of holder's counterparty in the channel, in our case Bob.
-Since Bob is unable to broadcast Alice's version of commitment transaction, no "breach remedy" clause is needed here.
+Since Bob is unable to broadcast Alice's version of commitment transaction, no *breach remedy* clause is needed here.
 The output can be spent immediately by Bob if **signature_bob** is provided.

 #### Offered HTLC